massquantity/LibRecommender/docs/source/user_guide/model_retrain.rst

 .. literalinclude:: ../../../examples/model_retrain_example.py
    :caption: From file `examples/model_retrain_example.py <https://github.com/massquantity/LibRecommender/blob/master/examples/model_retrain_example.py>`_
    :name: model_retrain_example.py
-   :lines: 72-74
+   :lines: 77-79

 Before retraining the model, the new data should also be transformed.
 Since the old ``data_info`` already exists, we need to merge new information with the old one, especially those new users/items/features from new data.
-This achieved by calling :meth:`~libreco.data.dataset.DatasetFeat.merge_trainset`, :meth:`~libreco.data.dataset.DatasetFeat.merge_evalset`, :meth:`~libreco.data.dataset.DatasetFeat.merge_testset`
+This is achieved by calling :meth:`~libreco.data.dataset.DatasetFeat.merge_trainset`, :meth:`~libreco.data.dataset.DatasetFeat.merge_evalset`, :meth:`~libreco.data.dataset.DatasetFeat.merge_testset`